allan-villan/data-analysis-portfolio/README.md

 4) [Links](https://github.com/allan-villan/data-analysis-portfolio#links)

 # Background
 Hello!
 I am skilled in retrieving, cleaning, organizing, and analyzing data to enable better decisions.
-I'm knowledgeable on database systems, can perform ETL tasks, and have an interest in the Data Engineering side of things.
-Most of my working experience is with Microsoft Excel, but I’m capable of using Python and SQL as well.
+I am knowledgeable about database systems and can perform ETL tasks.
+Most of my working experience is with Microsoft Excel, but I’m capable of using Python and SQL.
 I’m always excited to apply my skills to help others make better decisions.

 # Projects